Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

-Returned check charges are assessed for all personal checks written and electronic payments authorized for tuition, fees, or any services provided by the University that are returned to Florida State University for insufficient funds, uncollected funds, wrong account numbers, closed accounts, and stop payments placed on checks.
+Returned check charges are assessed for all personal checks written and electronic payments authorized for tuition, fees, or any services provided by the University that are returned to Florida State University for insufficient funds, uncollected funds, and stop payments placed on checks.
 In addition to the returned check charge, if the initial payment is for tuition and redemption of the returned item is not made prior to the tuition payment deadline, a late payment fee is assessed to tuition and student may be subject to tuition cancellation.
-Florida State University places a hold on accepting any personal checks or electronic payment authorizations from anyone on the student’s account for ninety days after redemption for any services, tuition, or fees that are owed to the University if a personal check or electronic payment is returned.
-Redemption must be paid with cash, money order, or cashier’s check.
-If a second check is returned or a stop payment is placed on it, the student will be permanently listed on all departments’ ACCEPT CASH ONLY list, and no personal checks will be accepted from anyone on the student’s account from that day forward.
+Florida State University places a hold on accepting any personal checks or electronic payment authorizations from anyone on the student's account for ninety days after redemption for any services, tuition, or fees that are owed to the University if a personal check or electronic payment is returned.
+Redemption must be paid online, by mail, or in person via a money order, or cashier's check.
+If a second check is returned, or a stop payment is placed on it, no personal checks will be accepted from anyone on the student's account from that day forward.

-Notification will be sent to the student via mail to the address on the check or to the last maintained address in Florida State University’s records.
+Notification will be sent to the student via email the day that the item is returned.
+If not paid in a timely manner, a paper letter is sent to the address on the check or to the last maintained address in Florida State University's records.
 A copy of the notification letter will be sent to the maker of the check at the address on the check, if the student is not the person on whose account the funds are drawn.
-After notification that a check has been returned, redemption including the service charge must be made by seven working days with cash, money order, or cashier’s check.
-Florida State University forwards all returned checks to the State Attorney’s office for redemption and prosecution after collection efforts are exhausted.
-After a returned check is forwarded to the State Attorney’s office, redemption of the check will not prevent prosecution.
+After notification that a check has been returned, redemption including the service charge must be made by seven working days with cash, money order, or cashier's check.
+Florida State University reserves the right to forward returned checks to the State Attorney's office for redemption and prosecution after collection efforts are exhausted.
+After a returned check is forwarded to the State Attorney's office, redemption of the check will not prevent prosecution.

 Thesis, Treatise, and Dissertation Fees: All Thesis, Treatise, and Dissertation students are required to submit their manuscripts to ProQuest directly.
 There is no fee associated with traditional publishing.
 Students may choose to pay a copyright fee, an open access fee, or may order bound copies, if desired.

-- Copyright Fee: Optional through UMI/ETD Web site, at cost.
+- Copyright Fee: Optional through UMI/ETD, at cost.